codepurse/Pblocker/policy.md

 ## Children's Privacy

-- PBlocker is designed to protect users of all ages, including children
+-BlockNSFW – Porn & Adult Content Filter is designed to protect users of all ages, including children
 - We do not knowingly collect any data from children
 - The extension provides additional protection for younger users
 - Parents can review and control all extension settings